Minimal SU(6) Gauge-Higgs Grand Unification: GHGUT Phenomenology

 Regarding the fermionic resonance spectrum, the model predicts a rather large range of excitations between around $0.1/R^\prime$ and $2.5/R^\prime$.
 While there is a significant spread in the masses of the first resonances of the $\tau$, $\nu$ and the $b$, there is a clear prediction for the top-like exotic sector featuring a light state, $m_{\tilde T} \approx 0.3/R^\prime \approx 3$\,TeV, which furnishes a promising target for future collider searches.

-Due to the light X and Y gauge bosons, particular attention has to be paid to proton decay.
-In generic GUTs, such light bosons would mediate fast proton decay.
-In 5D we are saved since $q_L$ and $u_R$ reside in separate $SU(5)$ multiplets, which prohibits the dangerous $B-L$ conserving interactions between $q_L$, $u_R$ and $X,Y$ inducing the fast $p\rightarrow \pi_0 + e^+$ decay.

-More generally, it turns out the model features a hidden baryon symmetry, which can be transparently uncovered in the limit where the IR symmetry is restored to $SU(2)_L\times SU(4)\times U(1)_A$ (see Appendix \ref{Protondecay} for more information).
+Finally, in generic GUTs the light X, Y bosons would mediate fast proton decay.
+In 5D we are however saved since $q_L$ and $u_R$ reside in separate $SU(5)$ multiplets, which prohibits the dangerous $B-L$ conserving interactions between $q_L$, $u_R$ and $X,Y$ inducing $p\rightarrow \pi_0 + e^+$ decay.
+More generally, the model features a hidden baryon symmetry, which becomes transparent in the $SU(2)_L\times SU(4)\times U(1)_A$ symmetric IR limit (see Appendix \ref{Protondecay}).